-by applicable law.
+Indemnification

+The Cooperative shall indemnify and reimburse each present, past and future Director and officer for any claim or liability (including expenses and attorneys’ fees actually and reasonably incurred in connection therewith) to which such person may become subject to by reason of being a Director or officer.

-SECTION IV.
-MEMBER MEETINGS, DECISIONS, AND VOTING
+MEMBER-OWNER MEETINGS, DECISIONS, AND VOTING

+Annual Meeting

-4.1 Annual meeting: membership meeting shall be held each year at a time and place to be determined by the Board which shall establish the agenda for the meeting.
-The purpose of such meetings shall be to hear reports on operations and finances, and to review issues that vitally affect the Cooperative.
+The annual membership meeting shall be held each year at a time and place to be determined by the Board, which shall establish the agenda for the meeting.
+The purpose of such meetings shall be to hear reports on operations and finances, review issues that vitally affect the Cooperative, and to transact such other business as may properly come before the meeting.

+Special Meeting

-4.2 Special Meetings: Special meetings of the membership may be called by the Board, either by decision of the Board or in response to a written petition of 20% of the active members.
-Notice of special meetings shall be issued to members.
-In the case of a petition, notice of the special meeting will be issued within ten (10) days after a presentation of the petition to the Board.
+Special meetings of the membership may be called by the Board, either by decision of the Board or in response to a written petition of 20% of the active Member-Owners.
+Notice of special meetings shall be issued to Member-Owners in compliance with §4.03.
+In the case of a petition, notice of the special meeting will be issued after a presentation of the petition to the Board.

+Notice of Meeting

-4.3 Notice of meetings: Notice of the date, time, place and purpose of each meeting of the membership shall be posted in a conspicuous place at the Cooperative and communicated to members not less than four (4) weeks prior to the date of the meeting.
+Notice of the date, time, place and purpose of each meeting of the membership shall be posted in a conspicuous place at the Cooperative and communicated to Member-Owners not more than 30 days and no less than 14 days prior to the date of the meeting.

+Decisions of Members

-4.4 Decisions of members: All decisions of members shall be made through mail, in- store, or electronic voting in which all members have the opportunity to participate.
+All votes by Member-Owners, [including but not limited to the election or removal of directors] shall be made through mail, in person, or by electronic voting in which all Member-Owners have the opportunity to participate.

-4.5 Specific methods and means of voting for any matter presented to members for decision shall be established by the Board.
-Notice of the vote shall be posted in a conspicuous place at the Cooperative and communicated to pages 7-8 members not less than four (4) weeks prior to the end of the voting period.
-Unless otherwise stated in the articles of incorporation, or these bylaws, or required by law, all questions shall be decided by a vote of a majority of the members voting thereon.
-Proxy voting is not allowed.

-4.6 Quorum: For any vote of the members, a quorum necessary for decision-making shall be 3% of the member/owners with no restriction of maximum votes counted. (amended 2/6/18)
+Quorum for Meetings of Members

+A quorum of 50 Member-Owners shall be required to be present in-person for any meeting at which a vote of Member-Owners is to take place.
+No proxy votes, votes by mail, or electronic voting are permitted.

+Votes for Election of Directors

+A minimum of 50 Member-Owners' votes shall be required to elect any person to the Board.
+No proxy votes are permitted.
+For the purpose of electing directors to the Board only, voting by mail and electronic voting is permitted if conducted in accordance with Section 4.8 of these Bylaws.

+Electronic Voting

+Electronic voting is permitted for the election of directors, provided that:

-4.7 Voting by electronic means requires that the cooperative ensures that the administrating vendor be able to authenticate that it is the cooperative member who is casting the vote.
+the Cooperative ensures that the administrating vendor can authenticate the identity of the Cooperative Member-Owner who is casting a vote, and

+a vote cast by electronic means has the same effect as a vote cast in person.

+Mail-in Voting

+Mail-in voting is permitted for the election of directors, provided that:

+Mail-in ballots must be picked up in person, to verify the identity of the Member-Owners.

+Ballots are mailed directly by the Member-Owner to a designated professional 3rd party organization that can verify the authenticity of the ballot received.

-SECTION V. AMENDMENTS TO THE ARTICLES AND BY-LAWS
+AMENDMENTS TO THE ARTICLES AND BY-LAWS

+Amendment

-5.1 Bylaws may be adopted, amended or repealed by a 2/3 majority vote of the members.
-These bylaws can also be amended by the Board of Directors, but any amendment adopted by the Board of Directors shall be reported to the next annual meeting of members and is subject to amendment or repeal by vote of the members.
+These Bylaws may be adopted, amended or repealed by a two-thirds (2/3) majority vote of the Member-Owners.

+These bylaws can also be amended by the Board, but any amendment adopted by the Board shall be reported to the next annual meeting of Member-Owners and is subject to amendment or repeal by a majority vote of the Member-Owners.